Caribbean Foods & Healthy Eating

 Beans and legumes like chickpeas, lentils, black-eyed peas, and kidney and black beans supply plant-based protein in the Caribbean diet.
 Although beans are an incomplete protein, (they don’t contain all of the essential amino acids your body requires) you can get what you need by eating the rice and peas (beans), a traditional Caribbean meal pairing.
 For increased fibre and B-vitamins, choose whole-grain rice.

-A plant-based African-Caribbean diet will consist of high complex carbohydrates, lean protein, fruit and vegetables and low fat foods.
-This meets current healthy eating guidelines and can lower the risk of dietary related diseases such as like cardiovascular disease, high blood pressure, obesity, type 2 diabetes and certain cancers.
+A plant-based African-Caribbean diet will consist of complex carbohydrates, lean protein, fruit and vegetables and low fat foods.
+This meets current healthy eating guidelines and can lower the risk of the previously mentioned dietary related diseases.